Last updated on September 18th, 2023 at 03:09 am

 Best Overall: Tiffin Open Road Allegro

-The interior design is elegant but homey, making it accessible to a variety of families and campers.
-Some would argue that the interior design is a bit average, though many tend to appreciate how easy everything is to clean and maintain.
-All in all, this is a great rig for RVers at any level or experience!
+The interior design of this Tiffin rig is elegant but homey, making it accessible to a variety of families and campers.
+Some would argue the interior design is a bit average, especially for such a highly-priced vehicle.
+However, I find it classic and fresh, whilst also being easy to clean and maintain which is essential for me with a doggo on board!
+All in all, the Tiffin Open Road Allegro is a great rig for RVers of any level or experience with a healthy budget.

 Best Starter Rig: Coachmen Mirada

 - Exterior Length: 30′ 7″ – 36′ 10″